Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 ### get_sprite() & related

 If you have not already noticed, then there are ways to get cetain functions in scripts.
-I will use the map script as an example, but you can do them in other scripts.

-For a map script to use map functions it needs `local map = ...` and external scripts need `local game = ...`, but the map does not need `local game = ...` because it has `map:get_game()`and for scripts outside the map `local map = game:get_map()`.
+For a map script to use map functions it needs `local map = ...` and the map can get game functions with `map:get_game()`.

-Some of these are:
+When simply loading external scripts one needs `local game = ...`to use game functions in it, but it is better to use `require()` for external scripts and pass the game through a function like `function game_over_menu:start(game)`.
+One can use  `local map = game:get_map()`to get the map functions in external scripts.

+I will use the map script as an example

+**Some ways to get certain functions are:**

 ```lua
 get_map()